Blog

 • Access to personalized educational resources

-• Immediate formative assessment
+• Immediate formative evaluation

-High-speed connectivity: Improved connectivity in centers allows:
+Improving connectivity in centers allows:

-• High-quality educational content streaming
+• Streaming educational content in high quality

 • Cloud applications without latency